world-wide-lab/world-wide-lab/README.md

 - Self-Contained App ([`electron-app`](./packages/electron-app/)): Desktop application which contains everything to use World-Wide-Lab on your own computer to try it out and run local studies.
 - Server ([`server`](./packages/server/)): The World-Wide-Lab server application containing the core of this software.
 You can run this on the cloud or on your own server-infrastructure to conduct (large-scale) online research.
 - Client ([`client`](./packages/client/)): A small package to make it easier to use the World-Wide-Lab API in your own study or to store some custom data in World-Wide-Lab.
 If you use one of the libraries with a supported integration package, you will most probably not need this package.
-- Planned (Not yet implemented)
-  - jsPsych Integration ([`jsPsych`](./packages/jsPsych/)): A helper package making it easy to use World-Wide-Lab in combination with jsPsych experiments.
+- jsPsych Integration ([`integration-jsPsych`](./packages/integration-jsPsych/)): A helper package making it easy to use World-Wide-Lab in combination with [jsPsych](https://www.jspsych.org/) experiments.
 - Internal Packages (only used for development)
   - Server Tester ([`test-server`](./packages/test-server/)): Used to test a running World-Wide-Lab server.